 Stay home and use a coupon code on your Nike.com order.
 Just like sales in the store, Nike.com often offers an extra 20-25% off their already reduced clearance items.
 And shipping is free.
-(Heck, 2-day shipping is only 5 bucks.)
+(Heck, two-day shipping is only five bucks.)

 Nike crew socks can frequently be found for around $12 at Ross and T.J.
 Maxx.
 You can even find Air Jordans for $70 at Ross — no coupon or additional sale needed.

 At Kohl’s, Nike apparel and shoes go on sale regularly.
-Recently we scored 70% off tees and running gear, and as much as 60% off Nike kids’ clearance.
+Recently I scored 70% off tees and running gear and as much as 60% off Nike kids’ clearance.

-Set your store preferences in the free KCL app so you’ll be alerted when hot Nike deals come along.
+Set your store preferences in the KCL app to receive alerts for hot Nike deals.

-29. The 25% off discount on Black Friday isn’t worth it unless you don’t mind this…
+26. The 25% discount on Black Friday isn’t worth it unless you don’t mind this…

 Now, I’m sure not all Nike Factory stores get this trashed on Black Friday, but if you’ve ever been to one on a major sale weekend, then you know how chaotic it can be.

 If you are planning to go, aim to digest your Thanksgiving dinner in store.
-In previous years Nike Factory opened its doors 6 PM Thanksgiving Thursday and offered doorbusters to early birds.
+In previous years Nike Factory opened its doors at 6 p.m.
+Thanksgiving Day and offered doorbusters to early birds.

-Worn, unworn, washed…if you change your mind about a Nike product within 30 days of purchase and still have the receipt, you can return it for a refund or exchange.
+Nike currently has a 60-day extended return policy.
+Worn, unworn, washed…if you change your mind about a Nike product within 60 days of purchase and still have the receipt, you can return it for a refund or exchange.

 A merchandise exchange without a receipt can also be made for unwashed and unworn items — with store manager approval.